 4. NDVI variants: NDRE, MSAVI2, and VISIBLE

-NDRE (Normalized Difference Red Edge) is an index very similar to NDVI.
-Its main difference lies in a safer solution, as it can detect variations in crop health at more advanced stages.
-This is because it uses red-edged light that can penetrate leaves much deeper than red light (used in NDVI).
-Thus, where there is more intense canopy it is advisable to use NDRE because NDVI saturates.
+NDRE is an index similar to NDVI.
+It uses red-edged light that can penetrate leaves much more profoundly than red light (used in NDVI).
+That is the main reason because it’s a safer solution, as it can detect variations in crop health at more advanced stages.
+Thus, with a more intense canopy, it is advisable to use NDRE because NDVI saturates.

 NDRE = (NIR – RED EDGE) / (NIR + RED EDGE)